rdbeach/JsonQuery/README.md

 ## Implementaion Notes

-To use JsonO, you will first need to add the Gson library to your project.
+To use JsonQuery, you will first need to add the Gson library to your project.
 You may download it here:

 https://code.google.com/p/google-gson/downloads/list

-To run the test file, JsonOTest.java, you will also need to implement the benelog/multiline project:
+To run the test file, JsonQueryTest.java, you will also need to implement the benelog/multiline project:

 https://github.com/benelog/multiline

-Alternatively, you can edit the JsonOTest.java file so that it does not contain the multiline strings.
+Alternatively, you can edit the JsonQueryTest.java file so that it does not contain the multiline strings.

 ## Usage